pedrojunqueira/da-100/README.md

 	- To configure multiple columns simultaneously hold control key and select various columns
 	- You can also configure the Table properties.
 Just select the table
 		- In the advanced you can see the Storage mode
+	- Row Label:
+		- A row label allows you to define which column (or field) best identifies a single row in a table.
+For example in the Customer table you wanted to be Name.
+So you can ask "Display Names"

 - Create a Common date table there are the methods
 	- Source (e.g. EDW)